Tours tramway

 The Tours tramway is a tram network which is operated by the city of Tours, in Indre-et-Loire, in the French region of Centre-Val de Loire.
 Originally opening on 31 Aug 2013, the route is nearly 15 kilometers long and has 29 stations.
 The tramway is made up of a single line called the A, which connects many major areas of the city, such as Tours station.
+A second line designated as B is expected to open in 2028.